octarisk/octarisk/README.md

 IRRer-Zins (IRRer-Zins@t-online.de)
 ## Installation

-You need Octave in Version >=4.0.0 with installed financial package.
+You need Octave in Version >=4.0.0 with installed financial and statistics package.
 Moreover, an efficient linear algebra package is strongly recommended (e.g. OpenBLAS / LaPACK)

-Just follow the following steps:
+Just follow these steps:
 - install Octave either from your distro repository (`sudo apt-get install octave` or `yum install octave-forge`) or directly from the binaries
-- install Financial package.
-Therefore type at the Octave command line:
+- install Financial and Statistics package.
+Therefore type at the Octave command line (installation may take some minutes to complete):

 ```
 pkg install -forge financial
+pkg install -forge statistics
 ```

 - clone the Octarisk repository or download the latest